ryukirisame/learnSystemDesign/caching.md

    - Large capacity (since memory is spread across servers).
    - Slightly slower than local cache (network call involved).

-## Distributed Cache
+## 2. Distributed Cache

 - A distributed cache is a caching system that runs on multiple servers (a cluster) and stores data in RAM across those servers.
 - Applications connect to this cache cluster over the network.
 - All app instances share the same cache → ensures consistency across the system.
-- Examples: Redis, Memcached, Hazelcast, Apache Ignite.
+- Examples: Redis, Memcached, Hazelcast, Apache Ignite, Amazon ElastiCache
 - Think of it as a shared memory space for the whole system, unlike local cache which is private per app instance.

 ### Architectures of Distributed Cache